peercoin/rfcs/text/0018-pos-reward/0018-pos-reward.md

 *Increased PoS Inflation*
 Currently, the PoS inflation can be anywhere from 0% to 1%.
-This protocol change will increase that range to 0.2% to 2%.
+This protocol change will increase that range to 0.25% to 3.25%.
-Historically, no more than 50% of the network should be expected to participate in the minting process, so this modification will likely result in under 1% inflation.
+At current participation rates, less than 25% of the network participates in minting, whether periodically or continuously.
+Therefore, this adjustment will likely result in less than 1% inflation at current participation rates.
+Future participation may exceed this value, and could result in inflation over 1%.
+Assuming fixed network parameters, this proposal will of course result in increased inflation over the current protocol.

 *Stimulating Splitting*
 The Peercoin client has always had a splitting function where it splits in half outputs that mint before the 90 day maturation period.